Charming Disaster: The Pandemic Years (2020-2022)

 In 2020, the band canceled all tour dates scheduled due to the COVID-19 pandemic.
 To supplement these missing dates and stay connected with their fans, the duo began hosting a weekly virtual concert known as the Quarantine Livestream.
 These shows were opportunities to play familiar songs, debut new music, and host an eclectic ensemble of guests, including puppeteers, milliners, authors, astrophysicists, visual artists and practicing witches.
 During this lull in touring activity and unable to record in a proper studio, the duo decided to record tracks for what would become “Our Lady of Radium” at Ellia’s parents’ home, which was sitting vacant just outside New York City.
 Working with just two microphones, the pair tracked all the instruments themselves (ukuleles, guitars, vocals, glockenspiel, bass, pots and pans, breath sounds, drum kit and piano).

-Our Lady of Radium, Super Natural History, and Time Ghost (2022—Present)
+Our Lady of Radium, Super Natural History, Time Ghost, and The Double (2022—Present)

 They released their concept album inspired by the life, work, and science of Marie Curie, Our Lady of Radium, in 2022.
+Post-Covid, the band saw a revitalization on all fronts.
+They released three albums in consecutive years and began touring again, including their first international tour to Germany and Switzerland in 2024.
+In 2025 the duo released The Double, touring the continental US, the United Kingdom, and Scotland in support of the album.